rachelself/artlab/USER_STORIES.md

   * valid if email is not a duplicate
   * valid if email format is an email
   * valid if passwords match
-* Artist is saved to database in the Artist model
+* Artist is saved to database in the User model

 ## User authentication (login)